CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2/02-Enforce-GitOps-using-Azure-Policy-for-Azure-Arc-Enabled-Kubernetes.md

    > **Note**: If the compliance state shows as **non-compliant**, you will need to create a remediation task in the next task and after sometime you will see the complaint state changed to **Compliant**

+Now, you move on to the next page.